bloodywing/A.T.S.P.-Red-Cogs/README.md

   *Removes all your active reminders*
 * remind
   *Either reminds you "me" or reminds another user.
 You can use their actual nick, the loginname with and without the #Numbers or just @Mention.*
+* remindset
+  *Owner only - Sets a channel to remind you in.*